Responsive Web Design | Challenges | Getting Consensus

 The Web has changed much in recent years.
 Not that many years ago the majority of viewers were viewing websites on desktop systems running the Microsoft Windows operating system in CRT displays 1024 pixels wide and 768 pixels high.

-The new 16:9 ratio monitors meant that they are able to see wider content without scrolling than with traditional 4:3 ratio monitors (think of the difference between old tube TVs and modern wide-screen TVs).
+A pivotal shift in the size of displays began when flat screens became more affordable and most desktop users moved to flat panel (LCD) monitors.
+The new 16:9 ratio monitors meant that they are able to display wider content without scrolling than with traditional 4:3 ratio monitors (think of the difference between old tube TVs and modern wide-screen TVs).

-Newer monitors and mobile devices now support much higher resolutions.
+More recent monitors and mobile devices now support much higher resolutions.

-Shortly after smart phones and tablets began to appear on the market, sites could no longer make assumptions about how their pages are viewed.
+Shortly after smart phones and tablets began to appear on the market, sites could no longer make assumptions about the resolution or page width visitors would be using.
+Today the majority of the visits to websites are increasingly viewed on mobile devices.

 It's not just mobile or desktop any longer — it's a world of specific device capabilities, screen sizes, and connection speeds, as well as considerations for how the page size affects the user experience in these many scenarios.